Olympus Trip 35 (Original)

 - 35mm film

-The camera in the photos is the camera you are purchasing.
+The camera on photo may not be the camera you are buying.